neura-labs-ai/web/README.md

 # Engine

-Mission: To provide developers of any level the research and tools required for proficiency in various programming languages and frameworks.
+I created this as a tool for developers to view and explore analytics on the software development ecosystem.
+The main goal is to provide developers of any level the research and tools required for proficiency in various programming languages and frameworks.

 ![Image](https://cdn.discordapp.com/attachments/1055666441103360011/1097325787385962546/e36c7c5f-618d-4c35-9469-318307922478.png)